-A call to action (or “CTA”) is an important part of every website.
+A call to action (or “CTA”) is an incredibly important part of every website.
 This is where you tell the reader exactly what their next step should be.
 It’s always wise to try and guide the viewer through a path that is beneficial to reaching your end goal.
 Common calls-to-action are things like “Contact Us Today”, or “Buy Now”, or “Schedule an Appointment”.
 These direct messages tell the reader what their next move should be.

 A button is one of the most common elements on any website.
-Buttons link to additional content or pages and are a strong visual queue to the reader that they can click that link to go to another destination.
+Buttons link to additional content or pages and are a strong visual cue to the reader that they can click that link to go to another destination.

 Primary Navigation Menu

 What’s a primary navigation menu?

 Your primary navigation typically lives inside your header.
 These are the most important links to different pages within your website.There are typically 3-7 “top level” links that you can see in the header, but some may contain sub-navigation items within a drop down menu.
 This goes back to your sitemap and content hierarchy and helps you organize the information and content on your website.
 The most important links are at the “top level” and always visible, while the more narrow topics live underneath it in your drop down items.